ElCoti/Nasa-Apod-Widget/README.md

 # Add widget to the home-screen
 1. Add a new Scriptable widget to the home-screen.
-2. In "Script" select Countdown.
+2. In "Script" select NASA Apod.

 # Requirements
 - Scriptable